Introduction to OpenDevStack

 After provisioning the quickstarter, you’ll have a new repository in your BitBucket project with the boilerplate of the component.
 From that, a Jenkins job is triggered automatically (via a webhook setup in Bitbucket) which builds and deploys the boilerplate application into the

-OpenDevStack is released roughly every half year.
-Each release is identified by a "major version" such as
+Major releases of OpenDevStack happen roughly every half year.
+Each major release is identified by a version such as

 4 and so on.
 As a consumer of OpenDevStack, you can either: